gmlewis/godot-liverpool-rummy/README.md

 nightmare of trying to optimally meld the cards and I much prefer the gameplay now.

-Currently, there are still bugs in the bot play and melding upon other players' hands is not yet implemented.
+Currently, melding upon other players' hands is not yet implemented.

 ----------------------------------------------------------------------